 Income Statement Comparison

-The following table provides a comparison of the most recent income statements of Cisco Systems, Inc. (CSCO) and Fortinet, Inc. (FTNT) for the fiscal year ending in 2025.
+The following table compares the income statements of Cisco Systems, Inc. (CSCO) and Fortinet, Inc. (FTNT) for their most recent fiscal years, highlighting key financial metrics.

 |---|---|---|